yashlad681/Quote-Generator/README.md

 This project is from Zero to Mastery: Jacascript Web Projects: 20 Projects to Build Your Portfolio.
 This is project 1 / 20.

 # Live Project
-You can check out my live project here.
+You can check out my live project here  https://yashlad681.github.io/Quote-Generator/

 # Thoughts